Chapter 7 : Resistance

 “I need to understand what you went through Ginny; Neville is only going to give us an overall picture.
 He certainly won’t be telling me what you were thinking and feeling.”

-They reached their favourite spot by the lake and sat down on the ground, side by side, their backs resting on a broad tree trunk, hand in hand.
+They reached their favourite spot by the lake and sat down on the ground, side by side, hand in hand, their backs resting on a broad tree trunk.

 Harry just raised his eyebrows.